-K-pop culture has seen a surge in popularity of late.
-Heard of the boy band BTS or found yourself singing along to Baby Shark?
+Korean pop (K-pop) culture has a huge fan following, both in Korea and around the world.
+Heard of the boy band BTS or ever found yourself singing along to Baby Shark?
 Then you’ve experienced the global music phenomenon known as K-pop.
 Fans of K-pop show their love of the culture in myriad ways, from Cosplay to dieting methods.
 Enter the Paper Cup Diet.
 A fad diet that can harm your child’s health.

 Popularized by the K-pop idol group Nine Muses, the paper cup diet first hit the scene during a 2013 episode of the Korean television series Star Beauty Show.
 It was here the girl group revealed their secret to achieving slim bodies in a short period of time — the Paper Cup Diet.